 Instructions

-- Preheat oven to 400 degrees and line a baking sheet with parchment paper.
+- Preheat oven to 400ยฐF and line a baking sheet with parchment paper.
 Set aside.

-- Add in the shredded cheese and crisped bacon and pulse a few more times to combine.
+- Add bacon and cheddar cheese, and pulse just 1-2 more times to combine.

-- Bake for about 15 minutes, turning the baking sheet around halfway through.
+- Bake for about 15 minutes, or until lightly golden.

 Want to save this recipe for later?
 Click the heart in the bottom right corner to save to your own recipe box!